 To care for the growing Sunday School, a commodious Youth Auditorium with additional Sunday School rooms was added under the leadership of the Reverend Edward Houston.
 The church and parsonage suffered substantial loss at the time of the flood of 1955.
 Under the faithful labors of the pastor, congregation and many friends, the buildings were restored, carpeting and new pews purchased, enhancing the beauty of the sanctuary.

 Rev. Houston broadcast his church services on Radio WVPO in Stroudsburg, Pennsylvania from 1952 to 1953.
-In 1953 the Men’s Sunday School class started the Pleasant Valley Manor nursing home in Snydersville, Pennsylvania to minister to its residents.
-The Nursing Home Ministry continues today and is looking for more individuals and families willing to devlte one hour on the first Sunday of each month to serving God and our community through this ministry.
+In 1953 the Men’s Sunday School class started the Pleasant Valley Manor nursing home ministry in Snydersville, Pennsylvania to minister to its residents.
+The Nursing Home Ministry continues today .
 In 1956, Rev. Houston also organized a Branch Sunday School at the Shaffers Schoolhouse.
-This progressive Sunday School was led by Mr. and Mrs. Daniel Marvin.
-After pastoring at other Wesleyan Churches, he retired in 1983.
-He also served as president of Camp Wesley from 1992 to 1997.

-Rev. L.W Drury faithfully served as Lead Pastor of our Church from 1957 through 1975 when he retired from full time ministry.
-During his early years, a Boy Scout troop was sponsored by our Church from 1958 through 1961.
-Because of his foresight, lots were purchased at our current Fifth Street, Stroudsburg location in 1959.
+Rev. L.W Drury faithfully served as Lead Pastor of our Church from 1957 through 1975.
+Because of his foresight, lots were purchased in 1959 at our current Fifth Street, Stroudsburg location.
 A new parsonage was built and occupied in 1962.
-During 1969, a new Church building was erected with the first service being held on May 17,1979 in our current sanctuary.
+During 1969, a new Church building was erected with the first service being held on May 17,1970 in our current sanctuary.
 Our Church also had a bus ministry from 1974 through 1975.
 The Lord richly blessed the Church during his leadership and on September 10, 1978 the initial mortgage was paid off 12 years early causing the congregation to rejoice and praise the Lord!

-Under the leadership of Rev. John Eiktorchik who served as Lead Pastor from 1975 through 1982, the Church purchased the remaining property at our current site made available by Mr. Cramer.
-Plans were draqn and much work went into looking to the future to erect an activity building.
-Since the property originally was planned for development, we had to secure a quiet title for closing and the alley running behind the Church.
-During this process, the Fifth Street Misson became available.
-Feeling the Lord leading in this direction, we were able to add a much needed Fellowship Hall to be used for classes, youth and missionary meetings as well as fellowship.
+Under the leadership of Rev. John Wiktorchik who served as Lead Pastor from 1975 through 1982, the Church purchased the remaining property at our current site.
+We were able to add a much needed Fellowship Hall to be used for classes, youth and missionary meetings as well as fellowship.
 This annex building, has been named in honor of Reverend L.W.
 Drury, and on May 14, 1983 this building was dedicated.

 Rev. Samuel Butler served as Lead Pastor from 1982 through 1993.
 Reconstruction of the platform in the Church was undertaken under his leadership.
 In 1982, the Rev. Daniel Baugess was added to the pastoral staff as Assistant Pastor to the Lead Pastor.
-In 1984, the Rev. Robert Green was called to give more attention and added leadership to our children and youth serving 2 years.
 To further reach all the needs and care for the community, a million dollar building was added to the existing Church property to be used in outreach ministries.
-Since Jesus Christ is our example and our Church has always been interested in the lives and souls of those in the community, Pastor Eric Ball has been given a call in 1990 to work with the youth and to oversee and plan the use of our new facilities.

 Rev. Dan Hall served as Lead Pastor from 1993 through 1996.
 Under his leadership vision for the future, The Creative Learning Center (CLC) was started in 1995.
 This ministry is still thriving today.